Metabolic Gases in Aquatic and Marine Systems

 Going to Sea

 Our MIMS instruments have extensive experience operating aboard oceanographic ships.
 Prior to the founding of Bay Instruments, we were the first to take a MIMS to sea demonstrating the feasibility of getting data on station and in real time, which can have enormous scientific advantages.
-Mass spectrometers on research ships is fairly common today.
+Mass spectrometers on research ships are fairly common today.
 There is current interest in understanding whether the oceans are, on balance, producing organic matter or consuming organic matter, of key importance to understanding the role of the oceans in climate change.
 Where the ocean is clear blue (same with lakes, for that matter), there are few organisms to affect the O2 and CO2 concentrations, and very high precision measurements are required.
 Our instruments have been used as an alternative to the previously preferred Winkler technique with the advantage of allowing smaller volume experiments and shorter incubation durations.

 Aquatic Plant and Algae Photosynthesis and the Bubble Problem